schoolofmarkets/schoolofmarkets.github.io/index.md

 - template: 1-column-text
   block: one-column-1
   headline: How do I clear my Doubts?
-  content: We did a completely structured course which would make sure no doubts come
+  content: We did a completely structured course, with quizzes too which would make sure no doubts come
     up.
 Despite that, if you ever have any doubt, you can get it cleared over call/text/TeamViewer anytime, all-time!
 - template: content-feature